 c) within twelve months, adopt safety measures to protect the data recorded by video surveillance systems;

-d) within six months, to adopt the necessary measures to ensure compliance with the following Sections 4.6 and 5.4 of the order of 8 April 2010 concerning the integrated video surveillance systems;
+d) within six months, take the necessary measures to ensure compliance with the recommendations in Sections 4.6 and 5.4 of the order of 8 April 2010, with regard to the integrated video surveillance systems;

 Did you like this article?
 Subscribe to our Newsletter to receive updates from the blog: